MICrONS

-The MICrONS program (Machine Intelligence from Cortical Networks) is a five-year project run by the United States government through the Intelligence Advanced Research Projects Activity (IARPA) with the goal of reverse engineering one cubic millimeter—spanning many petabytes of volumetric data—of a rodent's brain tissue and use insights from its study to improve machine learning and artificial intelligence by constructing a connectome.
-The program is part of the White House BRAIN Initiative.
+The MICrONS program (Machine Intelligence from Cortical Networks) is a five-year project primarily funded by the United States government through the Intelligence Advanced Research Projects Activity (IARPA) with the goal of constructing a connectome of one cubic millimeter of a rodent's brain tissue—spanning many petabytes of volumetric data comprising around 120,000 neurons—and reverse engineering the circuits with the goal of advancing neuroscience and improving algorithms in machine learning and artificial intelligence.
+The tissue volume is a 1.4mm x 0.87mm x 0.84mm section containing multiple areas of mouse visual cortex.
+The MICrONS dataset is a multi-modal dataset containing the structural connectome of the entire volume, collected using transmission electron microscopy (TEM), and functional recordings of an estimated 75,000 excitatory neurons using two-photon calcium imaging.
+The program was part of the White House BRAIN Initiative.

 Teams

 The program has set up three independent teams, each of which will take a different approach towards the goal.
 The teams are led by David Cox of Harvard University, Tai Sing Lee of Carnegie Mellon University; and jointly by Andreas Tolias and Xaq Pitkow of the Baylor College of Medicine, Clay Reid of the Allen Institute for Brain Science, and Sebastian Seung of Princeton University.

-The Cox team has aimed to build a three-dimensional map of the neural connections within the source tissue block using reconstructions from electron micrographs.
+The Cox team aimed to build a three-dimensional map of the neural connections within the source tissue block using reconstructions from electron micrographs.

 Technology and infrastructure for storing petabyte-scale volumetric data, including a cloud-based database, bossDB, were developed by the Johns Hopkins Applied Physics Lab.

 Approach

 The part of the brain chosen for the project is part of the visual cortex, chosen as a representative of a task – visual perception – that is easy for animals and human beings to perform, but has turned out to be extremely difficult to emulate with computers.

-Cox's team is attempting to build a three dimensional mapping of the actual neural connections, based on fine electron micrographs.
-Lee's team is taking a DNA barcoding approach, in attempt to map the brain circuits by barcode-labelling of each neuron, and cross-synapse barcode connections.
-Tolias's team is taking a data-driven approach, assuming the brain creates statistical expectations about the world it sees.
+Cox's team attempted to build a three dimensional mapping of the actual neural connections, based on fine electron micrographs.
+Lee's team took a DNA barcoding approach, in attempt to map the brain circuits by barcode-labelling of each neuron, and cross-synapse barcode connections.

+Tolias's team took a data-driven approach, assuming the brain creates statistical expectations about the world it sees.
+They used multiphoton microscopy to record activity of nearly every neuron in the cubic millimeter of visual cortex in response to diverse and rich visual stimuli.
+Data aggregation, processing, and analysis were performed using the DataJoint framework.

+Results

+The primary data has been collected, processed, and submitted for publication: This data is available as a public resource.